jylisadoney/intro-excel-2/3-record.md

 * If it isn't already selected, click on `Use Relative References`
 * Click on `Record Macro`
 * Under `Macro name`, type a name for the macro
-  * Example: CopyPasteValuesMacro
+  * Example: BookListCopyPasteValuesMacro
 * In the `Store macro in` drop-down, select `Personal Macro Workbook`
   * This makes the `macro` available to use across all Excel workbooks
 * Enter a description
-  * Example: Macro to copy and paste values
+  * Example: Macro to copy and paste values in a booklist.
 * Click OK to start recording

-Now we can record the `CopyPasteValuesMacro` action:
+Now we can record the `BookListCopyPasteValuesMacro` action:
 * Click on `Column B` to highlight it
 * Right click, then click on `Copy`
 * Click on `Column A` to highlight it